htammen/cap-mtx-ext-sample/README.md

 - app1_Extension_Developer
 - app1_Extension_Developer_Delete

-Hence assign these role collections to your user or any user who should work with the application.
+Hence assign these role collections in the tenant subaccount to your user or any user who should work with the application.

 ##### Debug on BTP